TZstatsADS/Spring2020-Project2-group-9/README.md

 ![screenshot](doc/About.png)

-## NYC Government Job MAP And More（https://rrl525.shinyapps.io/NYC-Government-Job/）
+## NYC Government Job MAP And More
 Term: Spring 2020

 **Team Members**: